jzhang369/deep-learning/README.md

 Activitation functions are used for two purposes when a nn is built.

-* To make the model non-linear.
+* Activation Functions for Hidden Layers: To make the model non-linear.
-* To make the output suitable for binary classification and multi-class classification.
+* Activation Functions for Output Layers: To make the output suitable for binary classification and multi-class classification.

 ## Non-linearity